JamesGomatos/Workout/README.md

 ## Workout Routes

-Below are the routes used to acess the CRUD operations related to workouts
+Below are the routes used to access the CRUD operations related to workouts

 ### Create a workout